 You can’t go swimming in shark infested waters and not expect to get at least nibbled on from time to time.

-There are other guides on the web which will lead you through massively overcomplicated versions of what the market, or markets are.
+In addition to our Beginners Guide to Trading, there are other guides on the web which will lead you through massively overcomplicated versions of what the market, or markets are.
 From my perspective, the key is in the word; it’s a market.
 As such, there are two forces to consider: buyers and sellers.